cesarbm03/cesarbm03.github.io/_talks/05-talk-uwo.md

 location: "University of Western Ontario"
 ---

-Talk for the Graduate Student Colloquium of the Deparment of Mathematics.
+Talk for the Graduate Student Colloquium of the Deparment of Mathematics at the University of Western Ontario.